AndriiBohonis/test/README.md

-TYPEORM_PASSWORD=        # Enter the password for your database TYPEORM_DATABASE=        # Enter the name of your database TYPEORM_PORT=            # Enter the port for your database TYPEORM_HOST=
+TYPEORM_PASSWORD=        # Enter the password for your database TYPEORM_DATABASE=        # Enter the name of your database TYPEORM_PORT=            # Enter the port for your database TYPEORM_HOST=            # Enter the host for your database

 Run the following command:

-docker-compose up --build      # Enter the host for your database
+docker-compose up --build

-Once you've filled in the .env file, you can now run your Dockerized application using docker-compose.
 ```